Mediabrands Worldwide, Inc.

 “Controller” means a person or organization which, alone or jointly with others, determines the purposes and means of the processing of Personal Data.

-“Employee” means any current, former or prospective employee, contractor, intern or temporary worker of Mediabrands or any of its EU or Swiss affiliates, or any related individual whose Personal Data Mediabrands processes in connection with an employment relationship, who is located in the EU or Switzerland.
+“Employee” means any current, former or prospective employee, contractor, intern or temporary worker of Mediabrands or any of its EU, UK or Swiss affiliates, or any related individual whose Personal Data Mediabrands processes in connection with an employment relationship, who is located in the EU or Switzerland.

 “EU” means the European Union and Iceland, Liechtenstein and Norway.